jconorgrogan/Rotational-Numbers/README.md

 This geometric representation leads to an intuitive method for discerning prime numbers and factorizing composites.

 If you rotate each set of nodes by their respective angles, no two nodes will overlap with the starting positions of any nodes throughout a full rotation unless a divisor relationship exists between them.
+This is connected to the mathematical structure of primitive n-th roots of unity in the complex plane.

 Here is a visual representation: 7 (red dots, equally spaced) is a factor of 21